Visa-L1.com

 How long after getting L-1A can you file EB-1C?

-The only hard time requirement: the US company has at least 12 months of actual business operations (counted from the first transaction).
-But the right time to file is when all four pillars mature together — typically months 20-30 for new offices on track, earlier (months 14-18) for M&A files or rapid growth.
+The only hard time requirement: the U.S. company must have 12 months of genuine business activity (counted from the first transaction).
+But the right time to file is when all four pillars mature together — typically falling in months 20-30 for new offices on track, earlier (months 14-18) for M&A files or rapid growth.

 Should you file EB-1C as soon as you hit 12 months?

-Only if the other pillars are also mature: organization with stable middle tier for 2 quarters, a complete annual tax return filed, aligned numbers across sources, healthy parent company.
-Just hitting the 12-month floor with thin organization and early numbers is premature filing — you save a few months but bet a whole year if denied.
+Only if the other pillars have also matured: organization with stable middle layer for 2 quarters, a complete annual tax return filed, numbers aligning across sources, parent company healthy.
+Just hitting the 12-month floor with thin organization and early-stage numbers is premature filing — you save a few months but bet a whole year on a denial.

-How does the L-1A extension relate to I-140 filing timing?
+What does the L-1A extension have to do with I-140 filing timing?

-Your first extension is a natural review: it uses roughly the same evidence package that I-140 will need, at a lower standard.
-An extension that passes smoothly with thick evidence signals that all four pillars are maturing — many families file I-140 within 6-12 months after.
+Your first extension is a natural review checkpoint: it uses roughly the same evidence package that I-140 will need, at a lower standard.
+An extension that passes smoothly with thick documentation is a signal that all four pillars are maturing — many families file I-140 within 6-12 months after.
 A difficult extension is the opposite signal: strengthen first, hold off on filing.

-If the company is planning to raise capital, does it affect EB-1C filing timing?
+If your company is planning to raise capital, does that affect EB-1C filing timing?

-It can have serious impact: a transaction that dilutes the parent company's ownership below control threshold will break the qualifying relationship pillar — the foundation condition of this entire category.
-Any capital structure changes planned during this phase must be reviewed by your immigration attorney before signing, and may require reordering: file and close the case first, raise capital after.
+It can have serious impact: a transaction that dilutes parent company ownership below the control threshold will break the qualifying relationship pillar — the foundation condition of this entire pathway.
+Any capital structure changes planned during this phase must be reviewed by your immigration attorney before signing, and you may need to reorder priorities: file and lock in your case first, raise capital after.

 Cần tư vấn cụ thể cho trường hợp của bạn?